 Fortunately, most of us don't have a problem with that.

-There is a disease in this sport and that is the fact that people are rewarded for running fast times and those that don’t measure up to what the groupies feel is a good time are ignored.
+People are rewarded for running fast times and those that don't measure up to what the groupies feel is a good time are ignored.

 I like to think of these athletes as the know-it-all's.